“It is better to be prepared for an opportunity and not have one than to have an opportunity and not be prepared.”

 Whitney M. Young, Jr.

-Lawrence D. Elliott is an author and a contributor to the best-selling Chicken Soup for the Soul book series.
+Lawrence D. Elliott is an author, Amazon #1 Best Seller, and a contributor to the best-selling Chicken Soup for the Soul book series.
 He’s contributed to the Pulitzer Prize-winning HuffPost.
 He’s also written his own books and his work has been showcased in several titles from Adams Media, an imprint of Simon and Schuster.

 But he nearly died before this ever happened.